shawnbutton/Engineering-training-materials/workbook/eclipse-shortcuts-windows.md

-# Set up Eclipse shortcuts for the Mac
+# Set up Eclipse shortcuts for Windows

 If you are using Eclipse on a PC we recommend setting up the following keyboard shortcuts: